NoHo in Manhattan in New York County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Education.
 A significant historical year for this entry is 1849.

 Location.
 40° 43.742′ N, 73° 59.509′ W. Marker is in Manhattan, New York, in New York County.
 It is in NoHo.
-Marker is on Lafayette Street north of East 4th Street, on the right when traveling north.
+It is on Lafayette Street north of East 4th Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 425 Lafayette Street, New York NY 10003, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hebrew Immigrant Aid Society (a few steps from this marker); Colonnade Row (within shouting distance of this marker); A Tower Of Music (within shouting distance of this marker); Peter Cooper (about 300 feet away, measured in a direct line); Paresis Hall (about 300 feet away); Peter Cooper Park (about 400 feet away); Astor Place Riot! (about 400 feet away); The Cooper Union (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Hebrew Immigrant Aid Society (a few steps from this marker); Colonnade Row (within shouting distance of this marker); A Tower Of Music (within shouting distance of this marker); Peter Cooper (about 300 feet away, measured in a direct line); Paresis Hall (about 300 feet away); Peter Cooper Park (about 400 feet away); Astor Place Riot! (about 400 feet away); The Cooper Union (about 400 feet away).
 Touch for a list and map of all markers in Manhattan.

 Regarding Astor Library.
 The building is listed in the "AIA (American Institute of Architects) Guide to New York City, Fifth Edition".